Neck:Mahogany

 String Height(6th):3.7mm

-Masaru Kohno (1926–1998) is widely regarded as one of the pioneers of fine classical guitar making in Japan.
-Born in Mito, Ibaraki, he began building guitars in 1948 after graduating from the Woodcraft Department of the Tokyo Higher School of Arts and Crafts (now Chiba University).
+Masaru Kohno (1926–1998) was one of the most important pioneers of high-end classical guitar making in Japan.
+Born in Mito, Ibaraki Prefecture, he began building guitars independently after graduating from the Tokyo Higher School of Arts and Crafts in 1948.

-Cosmetically, the guitar shows normal signs of use including light playing wear, small scratches, and minor dents on the top, sides, and back.
-There are no cracks, major repairs, or refinishing work.
+The guitar shows honest signs of use throughout, including light playing wear, scratches, and small dents on the top, sides, and back.
+There are no major repairs, cracks, modifications, or refinishing.
+Neck condition remains good with only slight forward relief within normal setup range, and fret wear is minimal.

 〔detail〕